kora-projects/kora-docs/mkdocs/docs/v2/en/guides/messaging-kafka.md

 The practical flow is:

-1. add Kafka modules and dependencies
+1. add the Kafka module and dependencies
 2. introduce `UserCreatedEvent`
 3. publish the event from `createUser()`
 4. add a Kafka consumer for that event